-Pineal apoplexy is rare and refers to the sudden neurological deterioration following haemorrhage in the pineal region, most commonly into a pineal cyst.
+Pineal apoplexy is rare and refers to the sudden neurological deterioration following hemorrhage in the pineal region, most commonly into a pineal cyst.

 The condition is rare and since it results from bleeding from or into an underlying pineal region mass, no single demographic can be identified.